yangong23/VSEnetworksIR/README.md

 ## UNITER:
 ### Requirements and Installation

 The requirements and installation can be followed by the official introduction of [UNITER](https://github.com/ChenRocks/UNITER).
-Please install the following:
+Official introduction requires to install the following:
-* ubuntu (>18.04)

 * [nvidia driver](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation) (418+)